matt-harvey/swx/README.rst

 Print a summary of today's activities in tree form: ``swx d``

-Print today's activities in "verbose" form: ``swx d -v``
+Print a time-ordered list of today's individual activity stints: ``swx d -l``

 Print yesterday's activities: ``swx d -a1``

 Print activities of two days ago: ``swx d -a2``

-Print a time-ordered list of today's individual activity stints: ``swx d -l``

 Print a summary of the entire activity log: ``swx p``